Medications and Drugs

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about aspirin, caffeine, and dihydrocodeine (Synalgos-DC)?

 Dihydrocodeine may be habit-forming and should be used only by the person this medicine was prescribed for.
-This medication should never be given to another person, especially someone who has a history of drug abuse or addiction.
 Keep the medication in a secure place where others cannot get to it.

 Report Problems to the Food and Drug Administration